-This is something you should work on throughout your education and career, but what are some methods that will help you know what’s out there?
+Career development is something you should work on throughout your education and career.
 How can you explore your career options while you’re a student?
+Undergraduate students can start setting professional development goals and working towards them while they’re still at university.

 Read job postings

-Search for different job postings to see what’s out there.
-LinkedIn and Indeed.ca are both great resources for this.
-Search by keyword to see what’s out there (marketing, graphic design, programming, etc), and then take a look at the description of the role and the duties it will perform to find out more about the job.
+Start your career exploration by reading job postings to see what’s out there.
+LinkedIn and Indeed.ca are both great resources for this, as is Google.
+Search by keyword to see what’s out there (marketing, graphic design, programming, etc), and then take a look at the skills required, description of the role and the duties it will perform to find out more about the job.
 What appeals to you about this role?
 What doesn’t sound very fun?

 Learn about others’ career paths